luisgbm/lfs-scripts/README.md

 # Foreword

 First, this guide does not replace reading the whole LFS book.
-I highly recommend that you read it, at least once, and then go to the automation scripts provided here.
+I highly recommend that you read it at least once.
+Only then you should use the automation scripts provided here.

-This build will be done inside a virtual machine, for that I'll be using Oracle VirtualBox, but you can use the tool you prefer.
-I'm running an Arch Linux VM, feel free to use your GNU/Linux distro of preference.
-Just be sure to install the development tools (base-devel package on Arch).
+This build will be accomplished inside a virtual machine.
+I'll be using Oracle VirtualBox, but you can use the tool of your personal preference.
+I'm running an Arch Linux VM, feel free to use your GNU/Linux distribution of choice.
+Just be sure to install the development tools available (base-devel package on Arch).

 My VM has two virtual hard disks: one for the host (Arch Linux itself) and another for building LFS.
-You could also use a single hard disk with two partitions, that's up to personal preference.
+You could also use a single hard disk with two partitions, that's up to personal taste.
 I've decided to use two separate hard disks so I can completely isolate LFS from the host after the build.
-At the end, you'll be able to create a separate VM and boot it.
+At the end, you'll be able to create a separate VM and boot it directly.

-The packages needed to build LFS were obtained from ftp://ftp.lfs-matrix.net/pub/lfs/lfs-packages/lfs-packages-10.0.tar (423 MB), other mirrors are available at http://linuxfromscratch.org/lfs/download.html
+The packages needed to build LFS were downloaded from [here](ftp://ftp.lfs-matrix.net/pub/lfs/lfs-packages/lfs-packages-10.0.tar) (423 MB), other mirrors are available [here](http://linuxfromscratch.org/lfs/download.html)

 # Build instructions

+:point_right: Run commands below as root.

-Create a partition and a filesystem in the virtual hard disk (/dev/sdb).
-Run commands as root:
+Create a partition and a filesystem in the virtual hard disk (/dev/sdb):

 ```
 mkdir /mnt/lfs